Three bills aim to repair credit histories of federal student loan borrowers who fell behind - NewsBreak

 A group of Democrats in the House are pushing three bills that focus on repairing the credit histories of federal student loan borrowers who fell behind and then worked to pay off their debt.

-The Clean Slate Through Consolidation Act would remove default records from the credit history of federal student loan borrowers who consolidated their defaulted loans.
+The Clean State Through Consolidation Act would remove default records from the credit history of federal student loan borrowers who consolidated their defaulted loans.

 The Clean Slate Through Repayment Act would remove any adverse credit history related to a defaulted federal student loan once the borrower paid off the balance in full.